sinemyildizbekiroglu/password-maker/README.md

-# password-maker
+# phraseword

 A library for creating passwords by extracting the first letter of each word in a memorable phrase.
 It also replaces some of those letters with numbers.

 The letter i or I is replaced with the number 1.